-Common types of Grain leather or Full grain leather:
+Common Types of Grain leather or Full Grain Leather:

 Full Grain Aniline: A leather which has kept its full grain, has a naturally textured full pored surface.
 The deep aniline coloring is achieved with dyes.
 It may or may not have a thin transparent finishing coat.
 This leather is of the highest quality and is the most expensive.
 Only flawless skins undergo such a treatment.
 Not well protected, these leathers darken well with age.

-Full Grain Pigmented (also called Top Grain): This shoe leather has also retained intact its full grain but has received a penetrating dye, a colored opaque finishing which gives a unified appearance, hides small defects, and protects the leather.
+Full Grain Pigmented (also called Top Grain): This shoe leather has also retained intact its full grain but has received a penetrating dye: a colored opaque finishing which gives a unified appearance, hides small defects, and protects the leather.
 Only high quality raw-hides are used.
 This treatment makes leather pleasing to look at and to touch, and makes it resistant.
 It’s the best compromise between esthetics and resistance.

-Crazy Horse: To make this style of leather a lower quality full grain hide may be brushed to remove just the top surface.
+Crazy Horse: To make this style of leather, a lower quality full grain hide may be brushed to remove just the top surface.
 The leather is then treated with a heavy, waxy, and oily compound that will darken the leather.
-This is the rough and rugged style of leather you may see scratches, bug bites, scars and fat wrinkles in the surface but that’s okay, it’s crazy horse.
+This is the rough and rugged style of leather – you may see scratches, bug bites, scars and fat wrinkles in the surface but that’s okay, it’s crazy horse.
 This leather will show color changes when flexed.

-Pressed Suede: Starting with split leather the surface is treated with a an oily plastic based resin.
+Pressed Suede: Starting with split leather the surface is treated with an oily plastic based resin.
 The leather hide is then pressed flat with an embossing plate.
 The surface will have a fine texture and may have a slightly glossy appearance.
 This is an inexpensive material, starting with lower quality hides.
 After some use the surface will crack and the suede fibers may show.
 This is not for fine shoes.

 This material is durable, the skin is waterproof, cuts clean and behaves just like full grain leather in shoe making operations.
-Action leather is less expensive than the price of suede.
+Action leather is less expensive than suede.
 Around $1.00 USD or a little less.
-This material is also easy for the factory to cut, there are very few scratches or scars showing that must be avoided.
+This material is also easy for the factory to cut, there are typically very few scratches or scars showing that must be avoided.
 A very popular material for shoes, action leather is cheap, durable, looks good and comes in many colors and finishes.
 Action leather can look like full grain, nubuck and glossy patent leather.
 Finally, despite its plastic coating, action leather is still considered leather for duty classifications.

-You can see there are a variety of leather types, prices and features available.
-From fashion shoes made with white nubuck to black blood proof combat boots, leather is an amazing material for shoes.
+You can see there are a variety of leather types, prices, and features available.
+From fashion shoes made with white nubuck, to black blood-proof combat boots, leather is an amazing material for shoes.

-If you want to learn more, check out our new book.Do you want to learn how big brands make shoes?
+Learn more about making shoes:Do you want to learn how big brands make shoes?
 Now you can!
 How Shoes are Made will show you how modern shoes come to life!
 More than just a tour through a sneaker factory and more than your average shoe making book!
+This is the perfect Shoe design a handbook for footwear designers.
 From drawing shoe designs to sample development and footwear manufacturing, you will learn how it is all done.
 Written by veteran shoemaking pros, How Shoes are Made will give you a look inside the REAL world of shoe design, development, and mass production.
-250 pages with over 400 color photos and drawings.
-28 chapters explaining shoe design, footwear pattern making, sample development, footwear materials selection, upper stitching, outsole and tooling design, shoe lasts, shoe costing, quality inspections, starting you own shoe brand, and much more!
-A must read for young shoe designers, sneaker heads, or any footwear fanatic!
-Secure payments with PayPal.
+220 pages with over 400 color photos and drawings.
+26 chapters explaining shoe design, footwear pattern making, sample development, footwear materials selection, upper stitching, outsole and tooling design, shoe lasts, shoe costing, quality inspections, pattern making and much more!
+A must-read for young shoe designers, sneakerheads, or any footwear fanatic!
+Secure payments Visa, MasterCard & PayPal.
+Over 3500 copies sold!
+Read in over 60 countries!
 See Preview Video On YouTube

 Table of Contents:The Design Process, Shoe Development, Shoe Patterns, Shoe Specifications, Outsole Tooling, Development Process, Pre-Production, Material Preparation, Stitching Operations, Rubber Pressing, EVA Forming, The Assembly Line, The Shoe Last, Footwear Costing, Importing Shoes, Shoe Logo Design, Leather for Shoes, Textiles for Shoes ,Synthetics for Shoes, Foam for Shoes, Know Your Footbeds, Material Suppliers, Shoe Designers Tools, Jobs in the Shoe Trade ,Quality Control, Starting a Shoe Company, Life at a Shoe Factory, Shoe Making Dictionary